 The former studio of Jacob van Swanenburg is now known as “the Young Rembrandt Studio” and can be visited.
 You can view an interesting video in the Young Rembrandt Studio about the early years of Rembrandt’s career in Leiden.

 The video above provides a glimpse of what you can expect in the Young Rembrandt Studio.
-I can highly recommend visiting the Young Rembrandt Studio if you are walking in Rembrandt’s footsteps in Leiden.
+Therefore, I recommend visiting the Young Rembrandt Studio if you walk in Rembrandt’s footsteps in Leiden.